ANDY’S STORY

 Andy lived by a simple

-but powerful creed
+but powerful principle

 Nothing is impossible